 Also, dogs can resist electrical burns (if ever) better than humans since they have fur, thick and dry skin.
 Thus, the “shock” that your dog feels from an electric dog collar is merely a distraction and not pain.

-The “burn” or neck sores that some dogs got (and unfortunately blamed to electric dog collars) are commonly caused by pressure sores - too much rubbing of tighten collars resulting to pressure necrosis... and the lack of the owner or handler's action in keeping the skin of the dog and the unit, clean.
+The “burn” or neck sores that some dogs got (and unfortunately blamed on electric dog collars) are commonly caused by pressure sores - too much rubbing of tightening collars resulting in pressure necrosis... and the lack of the owner or handler's action in keeping the skin of the dog and the unit, clean.

-Take note… the progressive levels of the static stimulation does not mean that the voltage will become higher - it only increases the emission of the correction per second (like zap... zap, zap… zap, zap, zap…) to effectively get your dog’s attention (in a faster manner) or disrupt the dogs negative behaviours.
+Take note… the progressive levels of the static stimulation do not mean that the voltage will become higher - it only increases the emission of the correction per second (like zap... zap, zap… zap, zap, zap…) to effectively get your dog’s attention (in a faster manner) or disrupt the dog's negative behaviors.

-The proper training should always include playtime, yummy treats, rubs, and praises - each time your dog is displaying a positive behaviour you desire to see.
+The proper training should always include playtime, yummy treats, rubs, and praises - each time your dog is displaying a positive behavior you desire to see.